 Lagos spinach (Celosia argentea L.) is a tropical annual leafy vegetable, and a leading leafy vegetable in South Western Nigeria where it is known as 'Sokoyokoto'.
 The leaves and tender stems are cooked into soups.
-It is rich in protein. minerals and vitamins.
-It had been documented that the nutritional composition of Celosia argentea per 100 g edible portion is 83.8 g water; 185 kj energy; 4.7 g protein; 0.7 g fat; 7.3 g carbohydrate; 1.8 g fibre; 260 mg Ca; 43 mg P and 7.8 mg Fe, respectively [1].
-However, the composition of Celosia argentea is strongly influenced by environmental factors such as soil fertility, fertilizer application and age of the plant at harvest [1].
+It is rich in protein, minerals and vitamins.
+Principal components of dry matter are cell wall polysaccharides and lignins, with protoplasmic components such as proteins, lipids, amino acids, organic acids and some other elements.
+It had been documented that the nutritional composition of Celosia argentea per 100 g edible portion is 83.8 g water; 185 kj energy; 4.7 g protein; 0.7 g fat; 7.3 g carbohydrate; 1.8 g fibre; 260 mg Ca; 43 mg P and 7.8 mg Fe, respectively [5].
+However, the composition of Celosia argentea is strongly influenced by environmental factors such as soil fertility, fertilizer application and age of the plant at harvest [5].
 Various methods had been used to harvest vegetables; they could be uprooted or ratooned in such a way that the lower leaves are left unharvest.
 Even when the whole plant parts are harvested, some people do not consume the lower leaves (older leaves) believing that it is too fibrous and less nutritious when compared to the upper leaves (younger leaves).
-The mineral content in the different plant tissues is related to their mobility in the plant.
-In conditions of mineral deficiency, some nutrients may be translocated from the mature leaves and fruits to the younger leaves [2].
-Some nutrients are relatively immobile in plants and cannot be easily redistributed to younger leaves or other parts [3,4,5] thus: making the concentration of such nutrients higher in some plant part than the other.
 In view of the above, this research was carried out with the aim of determining the best age to harvest the plant to get the highest yield and optimum nutrients as well as the leaf position in which the derivable nutritional potential is highest.